 Massage Therapy & Rehabilitation

-Massage therapy is a complimentary treatment to physiotherapy, sports therapy, and acupuncture as a complete musculoskeletal care strategy.
+Massage therapy is a complementary treatment to physiotherapy, sports therapy, and acupuncture as a complete musculoskeletal care strategy.

 We are proud to offer Registered Massage Therapy at Saanich Physiotherapy and Sports Clinic.
 Our focus is on providing Registered Massage Therapy as a complimentary practice to Physiotherapy, Sports Therapy, Manual Therapy and Acupuncture- with complete musculoskeletal care.
 These services in combination can help you be active and stay active.
 Our therapists are trained in a multitude of advanced techniques.